 Read previous articles from the series:

 When the requirements are handed over to developers for implementing features, business analysts still stay connected.
 They provide clarifications to developers, negotiate with a client if any requirements changes are needed, resolve issues related to technological restrictions and keep stakeholders updated.

 Business analysts are fully involved in the project at the implementation stage.
 That is why in some companies the roles of project manager and business analyst are performed by the same person.

 Why is it important?

 Time is money, and the presence of a business analyst on a software project definitely saves money.
-Acting as mediators between clients, developers & end-users, BAs are able to promptly bring important matters to the attention of all of them and immediately respond to emerging issues, so that the project is not idle.
+Acting like mediators between clients, developers & end users, BAs are able to promptly bring important matters to the attention of all of them and immediately respond to emerging issues, so that the project is not idle.

 In addition, they manage various change requests and have a direct impact on the scope of work and the project in general.
 The challenge of analysts is to single out critical points, like features that will vastly enhance the product, approve and communicate them to the development team.
 At the same time, they make sure that unnecessary changes will be rejected, and the team will not waste a minute of their time.

 Once the product is tested by quality assurance engineers, it is launched and can then be tested in the real world.
 This is called user acceptance testing.
 Business analysts are back in the game: they work with the results of user acceptance testing, analyze feedback and suggest enhancements — features that should be added or improved.